 There are many ways we can enrich our life of prayer.
 Take a moment to read through these suggestions and reflect on the prayer life you currently have and what kind of prayer life you want.

-Invite God into the little things.
 God desires to be involved in our daily routine, thoughts, and decision making.
 Say a prayer of thankfulness when you find a great parking spot on a busy day.
 Ask him to help you stay focused when a work project is frustrating.
 Pray for wisdom when your toddler throws a tantrum in the grocery store.

-Pray through your favorite Scriptures.
 When you can’t form the right words to say but are filled with emotion, you can allow the words of Scripture to become your heart’s prayer.
 Read your favorite psalm or passage and allow those verses to be your prayer.
 Meditate on them, memorize them, or read them aloud.

-Be vulnerable.
 God is our creator and, as the psalmist says in Psalm 139:2, he knows our thoughts from far off.
 There’s no need to hide our true feelings, frustrations, or questions from God—he already knows and wants us to bring those feelings to him.
 When we pray, we have the freedom to be honest in his presence knowing that he will guide us into all truth, correct any erroneous thinking we might have, and comfort us.

-Make it a habit.
 Sometimes, the best way to enhance our prayer life is to form a routine.
 When we intentionally incorporate prayer into our daily lives, it will become a natural habit.
 An easy way to get started is to try out one of the devotionals on RightNow Media.
 Prayer and the Psalms is a ten-day devotional that takes you through several psalms to learn more about prayer.